 Sitting on 150 acres in Southern Virginia Beach, the Red Mill project is a source of great pride for Venture.
 Our team identified the site for major retail development in 1997 and created a long-term relationship with the landowner that remains today.
 We secured major big box retailers and junior anchors in an area then only known as a “corn field,” and constructed several miles of 4-lane divided right-of way with no City, State or Federal participation.
-Tenants include Super Wal-Mart, Target, Home Depot, Petco, Chipotle, Five Guys, Homegoods, TJ Maxx, Michaels, Pier One, Panera Bread, Walgreens, Kay Jewelers, Outback, Chili's and many more.
+Tenants include Super Wal-Mart, Target, Home Depot, Petco, Chipotle, Five Guys, Homegoods, TJ Maxx, Michaels, Panera Bread, Walgreens, Outback, Chili's and many more.
 Today, the Red Mill project includes over 1 million square feet of retail, 128 condo units, and 227 multifamily apartments.

 The Marketplace at Hilltop